 Q30.
 Is the status of beneficiaries of international protection that travelled to and/or contacted authorities of their country of origin reviewed in your (Member) State?
-N/A.

-Regulations on that matter are not specified in national legislation, case law or in practice and no cases have been assessed.
+YES

 Q30a.
-If yes to Q30, please briefly elaborate on the framework of the review in your (Member) State: $\hfill\square$ There is a systematic review of all international protection statuses.
-Please briefly elaborate on the frequency of the review: $\hfill\Box$ There is a possibility to review the international protection status upon renewal of residence permit accompanying status.
-Please elaborate: \square A review can be triggered ex officio by national authorities.
+If yes to Q30, please briefly elaborate on the framework of the review in your (Member) State:

+☑ There is a systematic review of all international protection statuses.

+Please briefly elaborate on the frequency of the review: All statuses are systematically reviewed during the renewal procedure.

+oximes There is a possibility to review the international protection status upon renewal of residence permit accompanying status.

+Please elaborate: It is carried out systematically.

+☑ A review can be triggered ex officio by national authorities.

 E.g. as part of procedures to cease international protection